ASU philanthropists Hughlene and William Frank die in house fire

-GREENSBORO — Former Appalachian State University trustee and noted alumna Hughlene Bostian Frank, 72, and her husband, William, 77, Blowing Rock summer residents, died Sunday, May 20, in a fire that engulfed their Greensboro home, according to media reports.
+GREENSBORO – Former Appalachian State University trustee and noted alumna Hughlene Bostian Frank, 72, and her husband William, 77, died Sunday, May 20, in a fire that engulfed their Greensboro home, according to media reports.

 “The Appalachian community is deeply saddened by the tragic loss of Hughlene and Bill Frank,’ ASU Chancellor Sheri Everts said.
 “Throughout (Hughlene’s) lifetime of service, Bill was ever-present at her side, a quiet and calm reflection of her exuberance and enthusiasm.
 We will miss Hughlene’s smile, her tears and the joy she brought into every room, and we will miss Bill’s kind and steady presence and his admiration for Hughlene’s many accomplishments.”